 - 2 cups broccoli florets

-- 1 medium sweet pepper, diced
+- 1 large sweet pepper, diced into 1-in cubes

 - 3 cloves garlic, minced